 The study’s conclusions provide evidence to support the arguments for both those who deem marijuana medicine and those who don’t.
 The report sites the drawback of delivering active ingredients through smoking marijuana but states, ‘there are patients for whom smoked marijuana might provide relief,’ especially cancer and AIDS patients who use it to control nausea and pain.

-For Multiple Sclerosis and other diseases causing spasticity, the results were ‘moderately promising.’
+For Multiple Sclerosis and other diseases that cause spasticity, the results were ‘moderately promising.’
 The authors warn that because of side effects such as lung damage and weakening of the immune system, marijuana should be used only as a last resort.

 No one disputes the fact that marijuana’s active ingredient, tetrahydrocannabinol or THC can help patients.
 As opponents of Amendment 20 often point out, there is a FDA-approved THC drug in pill form called Marinol already on the market.